e-conomic/studylab-sessions/README.md

 We will demo git using GitHub and two developer machines.
 One developer machine on the mac, and another on Windows running in a VM.

- * Creating a repository on Github
- * The terminal - navigating the file system
- * Git from GUIs vs the command line
- * Cloning a repository
- * Adding files and pushing them to GitHub
-     * `status`, `add`, `commit`, `push`
- * Getting the file on another computer
- * Adding code changes (e.g. class with two methods)
- * Other computer does not have those changes yet, GitHub does
- * Make change on Windows, push
- * Make change on OSX push -> fail -> pull -> push
- * Make conflicting change and push it
- * Make Windows conflicting change pull - resolve merge conflict and push

 * Create a repository on Github
 * Switch to the terminal
 * Navigate to desired folder